lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 }
 </script>
 ```
+\begin{center}
+Moving the emit logic from the template to the script.
+\end{center}

 Everything still passes.
 This points to a *good test*.
 Good tests are resilient to refactors, since they test inputs and outputs, not implementation details.

-> TIP: Avoid emitting events in templates.
-Move the logic to the script tag.
+I recommend avoid emitting events in templates - or having logic in the `<script>` tag in general, unless it's truly trivial.
+Instead, move the logic to the script tag where it belongs.

 Another thing you may have notices is the *name* of the method we created - `submit`.
 This is a personal preference, but I recommend having a good convention around naming methods.
 Here are two I've found useful.

 1. Name the method that emits the event the same as the event name.
 If you are doing `$emit('submit')`, you could name the method that calls this `submit`, too.
 2. Name methods that emit events `handleXXX`.
 In this example, we could name the function `handleSubmit`.
 The idea is those methods *handle* the user interactions.

 The one you choose isn't really important; having a convention is generally a good thing, though.
+Consistency is king!

 ## Declaring emits

 As of Vue 3, you are able to (and encouraged to) declare the events your component will emit, much like you declare props.
+It's a good way to communicate to the reader what the component does.
+Also, if you are using TypeScript, you will get better autocompetion and type safety.

-Failing to do so will give you a warning in the browser console: "Component emitted event "<event name>" but it is neither declared in the emits option nor as an "<event name> prop".
+Failing to do so will give you a warning in the browser console: *"Component emitted event "<event name>" but it is neither declared in the emits option nor as an "<event name> prop"*.

 This can make it easier to understand what your component does, both for other developers, and yourself when you come back to your code-base in six months time.